ssvlabs/ssv/docs/specs/NETWORKING.md

 #### Subnet - fork v1

+**TBD: main topic**

-A subnet of several validators contains multiple committees, reusing the topic to communicate on behalf of multiple validators.
+A subnet of operators is responsible for multiple committees, reusing the same topic to communicate on behalf of multiple validators.

-The number of topics will be reduced but the number of messages sent over the network should grow.
+In comparison to `v0`, the number of topics will be reduced and the number of messages sent over the network should grow. \

-As messages will be propagated to a larget set of nodes, we can expect better reliability (arrival of messages to all operators in the committee).
+As messages will be propagated to a larger set of nodes, we can expect better reliability (arrival of messages to all operators in the committee).

 In addition, a larger group of operators provides:
 - redundancy of decided messages across multiple nodes
 - better security for subnets as more nodes will validate messages and can score bad/malicious nodes that will be pruned accordingly.

-**TBD: main topic**

 **Validators Mapping**

 Validator's public key is mapped to a subnet using a hash function, which helps to distribute validators across subnets in a balanced way:

 `hash(validatiorPubKey) % num_of_subnets`

-The number of subnets is fixed (TBD 32 / 64 / 128).
+Deteministic mapping is ensured as long as the number of subnets doesn't change, thefore its a fixed number (TBD 32 / 64 / 128).

 **TBD** A dynamic number of subnets (e.g. `log(num_of_peers)`) which requires a different approach.